exanauts/Argos.jl/docs/src/man/reducedspace.md

 Argos.update!(red, u)
 [stack.vmag stack.vang]
 ```
-The values stored in `u` has been copied to the corresponding
+The values stored in `u` have been copied to the corresponding
 entries in `stack` (first three entries in `stack.vmag`, corresponding
 to the voltage magnitudes at the REF and the PV nodes).
 Then, the voltage
 magnitudes at the PQ nodes and the voltage angles have been updated implicitly